Negotiating The Wage Gap

 Build a strong network of support

 Negotiation Challenge: Choose a small, emotionally insignificant thing that you would like to have this week (such as a discount), and actually ask for it.
-Attempt to negotiate and see what happens.
-Leave a comment on the blog and let me know how it went!
+See it as an experiment, attempt to negotiate and see what happens.